verbb/formie/docs/developers/field.md

 `stateErrorMessage` | The error message for the State sub-field.
 `stateCollapsed` | Whether the State sub-field is collapsed in the control panel.
 `stateEnabled` | Whether the State sub-field is enabled in the control panel.
+`stateHidden` | Whether the State sub-field is hidden.
 `zipLabel` | The label for the Zip sub-field.
 `zipPlaceholder` | The placeholder for the Zip sub-field.
 `zipDefaultValue` | The default value for the Zip sub-field.